eladyaniv01/SC2MapAnalysis/README.md

 `pip install -r requirements.txt`

-to get an idea of what the api can do,  check out "run.py"
+to get an idea of what the api can do,  check out "run.py" and "dummybot.py"  both should run to verify the installation and demosntrate some of the capabilites

 Tested Maps ( [AiArena](https://ai-arena.net/) and [SC2ai](https://sc2ai.net/) ladder map pool) :
 ```